Can employers see audiometric testing results?

 Audiometric test record keeping advice

 Appoint one person in the company to manage the testing process and hold the data.
 And to repeat the information above, this must be separate from HR records.
-HR love to control all records relating to an employer but the HSE are very clear on this one that audiometry records must not be kept in the general personnel files.
+HR love to control all records relating to an employee but the HSE are very clear on this one that audiometry records must not be kept in the general personnel files.

-And don’t let them keep the health questionnaires at all - they don’t need them in full.
+And don’t let them keep the hearing health questionnaires at all - they don’t need them in full.
 Full stop.